 Some students may need accommodations to be able to participate in the NAEP Reading Assessment.
 NAEP attempts to provide accommodations to students that match the way in which they are tested in school as long as those accommodations do not alter the construct being measured.
-For example, large-print versions are made available for students with visual impairments; students with disabilities may be given one-on-one or small-group testing situations or extended time to complete the assessment.
-Some students, for example those who are learning English, may have the test directions (but not the passages or items) read orally to them.
+For example, large-print versions are made available for students with visual impairments; students with disabilities may be given one-on-one or smallgroup testing situations or extended time to complete the assessment.
+Some students, for example those who are learning English, may have the test directions (but not the passages or items) read orally to them by an assessment administrator or as part of a digital platform.
 Other students may benefit from having a trained aide transcribe dictated responses for them.
 Accommodations may be provided in combination, for example, extended testing time and individual administration of the assessment.